abbyfarrell/BeachTanAnalysis/README.md

 # Instructions

 In order to reproduce the analysis done for the Beach Tan Marketing Team, the R project file can be downloaded from this repository and ran through R Studio.
-The project file has all necessary documents included.
-Any code can then be edited and/or reproduced in the R Markdown file.
+The project file has all necessary documents included in it.
+Any code from the .Rmd can then be edited and/or reproduced through the R Markdown file.